bogdanrybak/spritesheet-generator/README.md

 - Mac - Applications > Your photoshop version > Presets > Scripts

 Restart Photoshop if it was open.

-It will now be available under File -> Scripts menu;
+# Usage
+The script will now be available under File -> Scripts menu as "Spritesheet Generator".
+When you run it, you need to specify the number of frames your animation is composed of.
+The columns and rows will be automaticaly calculated, however, you can easily change them to suit your needs.